netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 when a client sends a subsequent change request, a few moments later.

-In order to simplify the task of tracking changes, a NETCONF server could implement a meta level transaction tag or timestamp for an entire configuration datastore or YANG subtree, and offer clients a way to read and compare this tag or timestamp.
+In order to simplify the task of tracking changes, a NETCONF server may implement a meta level transaction tag or timestamp for an entire configuration datastore or YANG subtree, and offer clients a way to read and compare this tag or timestamp.
 If the tag or timestamp is unchanged, clients can avoid performing expensive operations.
-Such tags and timestamps are referred to as a transaction id (txid) in this document.
+Such tags and timestamps are referred to as a 'transaction id' (txid) in this document.

-Evidence of a transaction id feature being demanded by clients is that several server implementors have built proprietary and mutually incompatible mechanisms for obtaining a transaction id from a NETCONF server.
+Note that several server implementors have built proprietary and mutually incompatible mechanisms for obtaining a transaction id from a NETCONF server.
+This document solves the interoperability issue.

 RESTCONF, {{RFC8040}},
-defines a mechanism for detecting changes in configuration subtrees based on Entity-Tags (ETags) and Last-Modified txid values.
+defines a mechanism for detecting changes in configuration subtrees based on Entity-Tags (ETags) and Last-Modified headers.
+An example is depicted in Appendix B.2.2 of {{!RFC8040}}

 In conjunction with this, RESTCONF provides a way to make configuration changes conditional on the server configuration being untouched by others.
-This mechanism leverages
+This mechanism leverages conditional requests per {{Section 13 of !RFC9110}}.
-{{RFC7232}}
-"Hypertext Transfer Protocol (HTTP/1.1): Conditional Requests".

-This document defines similar functionality for NETCONF,
+This document defines similar mechanism for NETCONF,
-{{RFC6241}}, for config true data.
+{{!RFC6241}}, for config true data.
 It also ties this in with YANG-Push, {{RFC8641}}, and "Comparison of Network Management Datastore Architecture (NMDA) Datastores",
 {{RFC9144}}.
-Config false data (operational data, state, statistics) is left out of scope from this document.
+'Config false' data (operational data, state, and statistics) is left out of scope from this document.

 This document does not change the RESTCONF protocol in any way, and